 Wat Rong Suea Ten (Blue Temple)

-Our first stop was Wat Rong Suea Ten, more commonly referred to as the Blue Temple, which is located a few kilometres north of Chiang Rai.
+Our first stop on our Chiang Rai itinerary was Wat Rong Suea Ten, more commonly referred to as the Blue Temple, which is located a few kilometres north of Chiang Rai.
 The name Wat Rong Suea Ten actually translates to Tiger Temple, named for the tigers that once roamed the area.
 The temple was still under construction on my first visit in 2013, only opening to the public in 2016.
 I was very excited to see it for the first time when we returned this year.
 Entrance to the temple is free.

 The artist that created the Blue Temple, Putha Kabkaew, was a student of the artist that designed the White Temple, Chalermchai Kositpipat.
 While you will undoubtedly notice some similarities in styles between the two temples, the Blue Temple lacks any of the more obscure, darker imagery that is prevalent in the White Temple.